 What is a letter of employment?

 A letter of employment is a document written by an employer to confirm a team member’s employment status.
-Organizations like banks, property management firms, loan servicers, and the United States Department of State use these letters to verify applicants’ employment and income.
+Banks, property management firms, loan servicers, and government agencies like the United States Department of State use these letters to verify applicants’ employment and income.

 Letters of employment may also include information about the team member’s benefits or additional details about the employer.

-Why do your people need a letter of employment?
+Why your people need a letter of employment

 Employment verification letters are used in various situations, including:

-• Renting a home or apartment: Landlords may require letters of employment before approving rental applications to ensure the tenant can pay their rent
+- Renting a home or apartment: Landlords may require letters of employment before approving rental applications to ensure the prospective tenant can pay their rent

 Here’s how to craft a letter of employment that clearly outlines role responsibilities, terms of employment, and important details such as salary, benefits, and workplace policies.
-The information included may depend on the use case.
-For example, a letter for a lender may require salary details to verify income, while a letter for a prospective employer would focus on employment history and job responsibilities.
+The specific use case for a team member’s letter request will determine what information you include.

 Use your people data to ensure all personal information about the team member is clear and accurate, including:

-• New hire probationary period: Indicate if there is a trial period to evaluate the new hire’s performance and fit.
+- New hire probationary period: Indicate if there is a trial period to evaluate the new hire’s performance and culture fit.
 Include the exact start and end dates.

-• A non-disclosure agreement (NDA, also known as a confidentiality agreement): State whether the employee must sign an NDA, or a legal contract ensuring that sensitive company information remains confidential and isn’t shared outside the organization.
+- A non-disclosure agreement (NDA, also known as a confidentiality agreement): State whether the team member must sign an NDA, or a legal contract ensuring that they keep sensitive company information confidential and don’t share it outside the organization.

 Employment letters also include employer details so landlords, banks, or other entities can verify the team member’s information if needed.
 Clearly state:

-Gather information from your team members about the party requesting a letter.
+Gather information from your team member about the party requesting a letter.
 Address the organization by name and include the name of your (or your team member’s) contact person.

 Review what information the third-party requester needs and ensure you include any additional details they want on top of the basics covered above.
 For example, some organizations may want information about job stability as well as job title progression.